 The length of each program varies, but most programs can be completed within 1.5-3 years if students are attending full-time.

-Mount St. Mary’s College holds regional accreditation from the Western Association of Schools and Colleges (WASC), as well as accreditation from CCNE (nursing) and CAPTE (physical therapy).
+Mount St. Mary’s College holds regional accreditation from the WASC Senior College and University Commission (WSCUC), as well as accreditation from CCNE (nursing) and CAPTE (physical therapy).
 Our teacher credential program is approved by the CCTC and the Marriage and Family Therapy (MFT) program is approved by the CA Board of Behavioral Sciences.

 All applications can be submitted through our website by clicking “Apply Online.”
 After submitting your application, please make sure that you receive a confirmation email.